LeoCBS/books/notes/pragmatic_programer.md

 * test your software, or your user will
 * tests is more cultural than technical

-## Chapter seven - Before the project
+## Chapter Seven - Before the project

 * work with a User to think like a User
 * Abstractions live longer than details - dont programer details
 * Use a project detail - avoid developer and user confusion

-## Chapter eight - Pragmatic Projects
+## Chapter Eight - Pragmatic Projects

 * No Broken Windows - quality is a team issue.
 * Boiled Frogs - vigilant changes